389ds/389ds.github.io/docs/389ds/FAQ/faq.md

 ### What do I get with 389?

 You get a secure, highly scalable, robust LDAP server.
-This includes multi-master replication and all of the features you'd expect from an enterprise-ready LDAP server.
+This includes multi-supplier replication and all of the features you'd expect from an enterprise-ready LDAP server.
 You get a graphical management console that you can use not only for user/group/role/account management, but also for all aspects of server management, from backup/restore/import/export, replication, database/suffix creation, access control, to server monitoring, metrics gathering, and logs.
 You also get an Admin Server, our http engine which provides several web applications, such as a phonebook, a graphical org chart, an admin express management page, and a replication monitoring page.

 ### What are the main features?